All Episodes

 No more pitchforks on the wall.

-No, instead, I'll have some crappy art from Hobby Lobby fall on me or wherever they, or wherever they, wherever their vendor supplies them.
+No, instead, I'll have some crappy art from Hobby Lobby fall on me or wherever they or wherever they wherever their vendor supplies them.

-as pure Americaan as it gets and now all the things that made it such a wonderful destination for gastronomical delight are being stripped away.
+And now all the things that made it such a wonderful destination for gastronomical delight are being stripped away.

 Anyway, here's some interesting news.